London Venues for Jewish Weddings

 9. London Marriott Hotel, Grosvenor Square

-10. JW Marriot Grosvenor House, London
+10. JW Marriott Grosvenor House, London

 11. The Biltmore Mayfair